o3de/o3de.org/content/docs/user-guide/assets/pipeline/intermediate-assets.md

 toc: true
 ---

-### What it is

-The intermediate assets feature allows builders to be chained together to allow more discrete steps when processing assets and increase builder re-usability.
+Intermediate assets allow builders to be chained together and add discrete steps for asset processing which increase builder reusability.

 ### How to use it